Koosh0610/InterfaceLabs-Hiring-Task/README.md

 Limitations:

 1. Write now the url to be navigated is hard coded into the task.
+It sometimes cannot navigate to the correct website.
 2. I couldn't figure out all the errors while using selenium with a streamlit page and hence input cannot be given on a GUI.
 So, it is mentioned seperately in a JSON file.

 Future Work:
 1. Give additional helper functions to simulate a human's use of the web
 2. There are certain instances where pop-ups restrict the bot to work.
 Despite instructions to close the pop-ups, they fail at this task.
 Additional prompting methods/functions to solve this bug.
+It cannot interact with re-captcha elements or close advertosements.
+A fine-tuned model is required for this purpose
+3. Switch from ```gpt-4-turbo``` to open-source models like ```llava-1.5b``` to save cost and improve performance.
+4. Very slow due to OpenAI rate limits.